 When worn together or apart, blush and lipstick enhance your complexion and give you a flushed, just-gotten-out-of-the-gym glow.

-Trying to match and harmonize the color of your blush with your lipstick, on the other hand, may be tricky.
-However, here’s a fascinating fact: your new favorite blush might be hidden in your favorite lipstick.
+Trying to match and harmonize the colour of your blush with your lipstick, on the other hand, may be tricky.
+However, here’s a fascinating fact: your new favourite blush might be hidden in your favourite lipstick.

 You’re not only creating a monochromatic makeup look that’s very attractive when you use your lipstick as a blush, but you’re also conserving and maximizing space in your cosmetic pouch.

 When using your lipstick as a blush, the most important thing to remember is to select a consistency that goes on smooth and creamy so you can blend it out with your fingertips.

 Anything too glossy might appear oily and artificial on the skin, while too matte can appear uneven and chalky.

 Why lipstick can be used as blush

 You almost certainly have lipstick in your beauty bag, whether you’re just starting in the area of makeup or are a self-proclaimed makeup genius—people worldwide use lipstick.